Communication of the Trump administration during the COVID-19 pandemic: Testing

 On August 24, the CDC's website was quietly edited to remove a recommendation that asymptomatic close contacts of COVID-19 positives be tested.
 Multiple public health experts expressed concerns over the changes due to asymptomatic spread of COVID-19, and early testing of exposed people being considered essential to track and suppress the spread of the virus.
 On September 17 it was reported that the new guidelines had been written by Coronavirus Task Force, and been "dropped into" the CDC website by officials in the Department of Health and Human Services (HHS) over the objections of CDC scientists.
 A July document on "The importance of reopening schools" was also placed on the CDC website by HHS rather than CDC scientists.
-Two former directors of the CDC said that the notion of political appointees or non-scientists posting information to the CDC website is "absolutely chilling" and undermines the credibility of the institution.
+Two former directors of the CDC said that the notion of political appointees or non-scientists posting information to the CDC website undermined the credibility of the institution.
 On September 18, the changes were reversed, once again recommending testing of close contacts even if asymptomatic.